stevedatadog/katacoda-scenarios/dd101-npm/step1.md

 `cp /etc/datadog-agent/system-probe.yaml.example /etc/datadog-agent/system-probe.yaml`{{execute}}

+Let's also ensure that the file must be readable by the `dd-agent` user:

+`chown dd-agent /etc/datadog-agent/system-probe.yaml`

-In this lab the system path `/etc/datadog-agent/` has been linked to the current directory for your convenience.
+*Note: In this lab, the system path `/etc/datadog-agent/` has been linked to the current directory so you can open its files in the editor.*

-Open `datadog-agent/system-probe.yml`{{open}} in the editor and uncomment the `system_probe_config:` line, and the `enabled: false` line.
+Open `datadog-agent/system-probe.yaml`{{open}} in the editor and uncomment the `system_probe_config:` line, and the `enabled: false` line.
 Change that line to `enabled: true`.
 Your changes will save automatically.

 Restart the Datadog Agent with the command `systemctl restart datadog-agent`{{execute}}.